 The Environmental Institute of Houston receives partial funding by the Texas Legislature, but research projects and educational programs also rely on funding primarily through grants, contracts, and donations from agencies, corporations, foundations, and individuals.
 Your support will help EIH advance understanding of the environment through interdisciplinary research, education, and outreach.

 Research and Technical Outreach

 You can help support EIH today by making a contribution that will have an impact on the environmental research, technical training, and student-based support that EIH provides.
 There are many ways to contribute to EIH's research efforts.
-Prospective donors have the ability to specify and target how their donations will be used or if undecided can contact us on various options.
+Prospective donors have the ability to specify and target how their donations will be used.
 For example, EIH offers two adoption programs that directly fund our diamond-backed terrapin and bottlenose dolphin research projects.